WE PRESENT TO THE RABBIT!

 NAILS CLIP AT RABBITS

 The rabbit nails must be checked regularly and if they are too long they must be cut.
 Special rabbits are scissors for this.
 Be careful not to cut the nail's life.
-This is the part of the nail through which the blood vessels and nerves run.
+This is the part of the nail that the blood vessels and nerves pass through.
 It is particularly painful if you cut this!
 With light rabbit nails you can see life running through the nail, cut the nail above it.
 With dark colored nails life is hard to see, you can then use the coat border as a guide.
 If you find it scary to cut the nails yourself, go to a rabbit groomer or the vet.
 These people can show you how to do it so you can do it yourself later!

 CLEANING THE RABBIT